roger-clickip/shield-launcher/README.md

 # C++ Launcher for Shield/Project-BO4 Client
+#### The launcher is was not developed by me, i just maintain it and improve it.
-#### Contains the Support Mod files and Dlls for the latest version of client.
+#### Also contains the support mod files and dlls for the latest version of client.

 ![image](https://github.com/NotNierPea/shield-launcher/blob/main/project-bo4/Latest-Release-Files/project-bo4/launcher/images/launcher.png)